tttor/ctrl-foundation/method/policy-based/2017_acktr_wu.md

       **KL divergence** between a running average of the policy network and the current policy network.
 * active line of research:
   * designing an advantage function that provides **both low-variance and low-bias** gradient estimates
 * Learning the critic can be
   thought of as a least-squares function approximation problem, albeit one with a **moving target**
+  * In the setting of least-squares function approximation, the second-order algorithm of choice is commonly Gauss-Newton
+  * The Gauss-Newton matrix is equivalent to the Fisher matrix for a Gaussian observation model
 * in the context of deep RL, Schulman et al. [22] observed that such an update rule can result in large updates to the policy, causing the algorithm to prematurely converge to a near-deterministic policy.
   They advocate instead using a trust region approach, whereby the update is scaled down to modify the policy distribution (in terms of KL divergence) by at most a specified amount.
+* In a large-scale distributed learning setting, large batch size is used in optimization.
+  * Therefore, in such a setting, it is preferable to use a method that can scale well with batch size.

 ## comment
 * ACKTR= KFAC + trustRegion + A2C